MyCare Ohio

 How does MyCare Ohio Work?

-• Approved MyCare Ohio Plans provide integrated benefits to Medicare and Medicaid enrollees in seven regions in Ohio.
+Approved MyCare Ohio Plans provide integrated benefits to Medicare and Medicaid enrollees in 29 counties in Ohio.

-• Single identification card issued by selected plan to access services.
+A single identification card is issued by your selected plan to access services.

 Who is Eligible?